HABS AND DRINKING WATER

-HABs can produce toxins known as cyanotoxins, which can be harmful to humans and animals.
+Canandaigua Lake, and other regional lakes, are beginning to experience seasonal harful algae bloom events.
+HABs and their associated toxins (known as cyanotoxins), can be harmful to humans and animals.
 Conventional water treatment (consisting of coagulation, sedimentation, filtration and chlorination) can generally remove intact cyanobacterial cells and low levels of cyanotoxins from source waters.
 However, public water systems may face challenges in providing drinking water during a severe bloom event when there are high levels of cyanobacteria and cyanotoxins in our lakes.

 How is the public drinking water being monitored?